The equivalence of lattice and Heegaard Floer homology: Background

 We recall that when $L$ is a link in a rational homology 3-sphere $Y$, there is an $\ell$-component $\Q^\ell$-valued Alexander grading $A=(A_1,\dots, A_\ell)$ on $\cCFL(Y,L)$.
 The most important case for our purposes is when $Y=S^3$.
-In this case the Alexander grading takes values in the linking lattice
+In this case the Alexander grading takes values in the set

 The variable $\scU_i$ has $A_j$-grading $-\delta_{i,j}$ (the Kronecker delta) and $\scV_i$ has $A_j$-grading $\delta_{i,j}$.